3MFConsortium/spec_production/3MF Production Extension.md

 A consumer supporting the production extension MUST be able to consume non-extended core 3MFs, even if this is not as efficient.
 As the production extension is just a reorganization of data, a consumer MAY convert a generic core 3MF into a "production extended 3MF" before internally processing the data.

-In order to avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the production extension as "required extension", as defined in the core specification.
+In order to avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the production extension(s) as "required extension", as defined in the core specification.

 # Chapter 2.
 Model Relationships